Billy Paynter: Swindon Town

-Cox was sold to West Bromwich Albion in summer 2009, and Paynter was given a more prominent role in attack as a result of his departure.
-He netted fifteen goals in a seventeen match run from the end of November through to April.
-Paynter was named as the League One Player of the Month for January – an award he was also nominated for again in March – and at this point Paynter also entered negotiations over a new contract with Swindon.
+Cox was sold to West Bromwich Albion in the summer of 2009, and Paynter was given a more prominent role in attack due to his departure.
+He netted 15 goals in a 17-match run from the end of November through to April.
+Paynter was named as the League One Player of the Month for January – an award he was also nominated for again in March.
+At this point, Paynter also entered negotiations over a new contract with Swindon.
 On 3 April 2010, Paynter scored a brace for Swindon in their 3–0 rout of Leeds United at Elland Road – the win gave Swindon some hope of achieving automatic promotion.
 He had also previously scored twice against Leeds that season in a 3–0 win at the County Ground.
-Swindon reached the League One play-offs, and won their play-off semi final after beating Charlton Athletic on penalties – Paynter had missed the first leg through injury, but returned for the second leg which saw Swindon edge into the final at Wembley.
-He overcame a slight injury doubt and managed to play from the start in Swindon's 1–0 defeat to Millwall, with Paynter being substituted late on in the second half.
+Swindon reached the League One play-offs, and won their play-off semi-final after beating Charlton Athletic on penalties – Paynter had missed the first leg through injury, but returned for the second leg which saw Swindon edge into the final at Wembley.
+He overcame a slight injury doubt and managed to play from the start in Swindon's 1–0 defeat to Millwall, with Paynter being replaced late in the second half.
 During the 2009–10 season, Paynter also managed to form a formidable strike partnership with fellow striker Charlie Austin, as the pair scored a total of 49 goals between them.
 In total Paynter scored 29 goals for Swindon during the 2009–10 season, representing his best goal scoring ratio in a single season.
+He was named as League One Player of the Month for January 2010.